If you’re raising chickens for eggs, then there’s no way you can do without nesting boxes. But how many nesting boxes per chicken is ideal?

-But, if you’re raising them primarily for their eggs, then surely, you want to make sure that your eggs are safe and easy to collect.
+But, if you’re raising them primarily for their eggs, you want to ensure that your eggs are safe and easy to collect.

 A quality nesting box is going to last for many years on end without replacement.
 Raising chickens isn’t always an easy task.

 So, having one less thing to worry about should readily be embraced.

 Without an ideal number of nesting boxes, chickens will lay anywhere they deem fit.
 This means you’re sometimes going to have a hard time finding eggs.

 If you’re extensively into egg production, any lack of orderliness might cost you big time in sales.